 Whether you’re looking for a lawyer to help you buy a home, start a business or facilitate any other life transition, it’s a good idea to get your finances in order as well.

-One simple move that can help is to sign up for SoFi Money®.
-SoFi Money is a cash management account that allows you to earn competitive interest, spend and save–all in one account.
+One simple move that can help is to open an online bank account with SoFi.
+SoFi Checking and Savings® is a high yield account that allows you to earn competitive interest, spend and save–all in one account.

-Another perk: SoFi Money doesn’t have any account fees, monthly fees, or many other common fees.
+Another perk: SoFi Checking and Savings doesn’t have any account fees, monthly fees, or many other common fees.